chichaykin/Recipes/README.md

 # Recipes

-Food application that uses http://food2fork.com/about/.
+Android application that uses http://food2fork.com/about/ and allows to search recipes.

 It was written mainly in Kotlin and uses Retrofit and RxJava to access web api and Glide to asynchronous image loading, caching and resizing.